wotakumoe/wotaku/Glossary/manga.md

 +++ Long strip

 It's newer type of comics format.
 Long strip comics are made for smartphone readers.
 The flow of the panels is up-down instead of traditional right-left.
 The panels are scrollable vertically so that it is easier to read in smartphone.
 As a result you have to follow [different rules](https://www.webtoons.com/en/tiptoon/lozolz/webtoon-editing-tips/viewer?title_no=1268&episode_no=24){target="_blank"} than the traditional manga format.
 This format is widely used in the manhwa and manhua industries.
 But it's available for every region.
+Sometimes they publish the [physical version](https://www.youtube-nocookie.com/embed/BY5h7v9Ll_E){target="_blank"} too.
+Example: [Solo Leveling](https://mangadex.org/title/32d76d19-8a05-4db0-9fc2-e0b0648fe9d0/solo-leveling){target="_blank"} (Manhwa), [Relife](https://mangadex.org/title/6e3553b9-ddb5-4d37-b7a3-99998044774e/relife){target="_blank"} (Manga), [The Beginning After the End](https://comick.app/comic/00-the-beginning-after-the-end-1){target="_blank"} (OEL).

 +++ Splash